 Event Hubs event and telemetry handling capabilities make it especially useful for:

 - Internet of Things (IoT) scenarios

-Event Hubs also enables behavior tracking in mobile apps, traffic information from web farms, in-game event capture in console games, or telemetry collected from industrial machines or connected vehicles.
+For example, Event Hubs enables behavior tracking in mobile apps, traffic information from web farms, in-game event capture in console games, or telemetry collected from industrial machines, connected vehicles, or other devices.